A Tale of Two Pulsars and the Origin of TeV Gamma Rays from the Galactic Center: Emission from a PWN at the Galactic Center: I

 In Fig.~\ref{speca} we show the spectra from the 1~pc model situated behind Sgr~A$^*$.
 The gamma-ray flux using the larger field is again well below the TeV data.
 Not shown in Fig.~\ref{speca} are the spectra calculated from the same distance only to the front of Sgr~A$^*$.
 Using the same parameters, these are similar in shape with a gamma-ray flux normalization lower by a factor of $\sim\,$2.

 The 0.115~mG case does yield a flux with the basic features, at the cost of introducing a field lower by a factor of nearly $\sim\,$100 than that implied by the GC magnetar.
 Note that the X-ray flux here is not a power law, but curves through the {\it Chandra} flux due to our choice of exponential cutoff in combination with the other parameters.
 As discussed by \citet{Hinton2007}, with the X-ray and gamma-ray fluxes both derived from the same $e^\pm$ spectrum, which is shaped by the combined action of both loss mechanisms, it is thus relatively harder due to the KN suppression of IC.

-So fitting to the {\it Chandra} data essentially decides the shape of the gamma-ray curves and leaves little flexibility in, e.g., either forcing a sharper break above 10~TeV or accommodating a hard spectrum into the {\it NuSTAR} range.
+Fitting to the {\it Chandra} data then essentially decides the shape of the gamma-ray curves and leaves little flexibility in, e.g., either forcing a sharper gamma-ray break above 10~TeV or simultaneously accommodating a hard X-ray spectrum into the range now measured by {\it NuSTAR}.
 This can seen via the characteristic $e^\pm$ energy $E_e$ emitting X-rays with $E_X$,

-While the last model displays a gamma-ray flux with desirable properties, the field strength runs into difficulties accounting for the cooling evident in {\it Chandra}.
+While the last model displays a gamma-ray flux with desirable properties, the field strength runs into difficulties accounting for the spectral cooling evident in {\it Chandra} data.
 Also, if we had chosen the same field strength to describe the Cannonball ($\sim\,$20~pc projected) this would have been well below the derived $>\,$0.3~mG field \citep{Nynka2013,Zhao2013}.
 We would thus be in a situation where the synchrotron losses experienced by the PWN apparently more proximate to the GC need be roughly an order of magnitude smaller.